xuewuzhang-UTSW/CryoAlphaID/README.md

 2. Run “run_colores.py” (Need to input the map file name and map parameters to the script).
 This will generate new directories with docked PDBs.

 3. Run “sort_scores.ipynb” in jupyter, and “calculate_fsc.py” with python (need to input the map file name and parameters into the script).
-The end results are in this file: colores_CC_wRes.csv, which contain the ranked docking results.
-Hopefully, one of the top ones is the correct solution.
+The end results are in this file: colores_CC_wRes.csv, which contains the ranked docking results.
+You can either use Excell to inspect this file, or just use Jupyter to sort and inspect the Pandas dataframe of the results.
+Hopefully, one of the highly ranked docking results is the correct solution.

 XXX et al, XXXX